Production Deployment Guidelines¶

 - Open the

-compressionparameter (under each of the connector configurations) to false as shown below:
+compressionparameter (under each of the above described HTTP-NIO transport connector configurations: [transport.http.properties] and [transport.https.properties]) to false as shown below:

 Restart the server.